Full Guide: What Is Image EXIF Metadata, and How Do You Remove It?

 The Risk of EXIF Data

-Any textual data can be stored as EXIF data in an image.
+Any textual data can be stored as metadata in an image.
 The device that takes or edits the image is the one that stores the data.
-Theoretically, it's possible to store a person's name as part of EXIF data, although that isn't common practice, and it's more likely to be done by malicious software.
+It's also possible to store a person's name as part of metadata, as you saw in the examples above.

-It's even possible to host malicious code scripts in EXIF data, giving hackers the ability to run code on a web server that reads that image.
+It's technically also possible to host malicious code scripts in EXIF data, giving hackers the ability to run code on a web server that reads that image.

 The most common security risk, however, is when photos contain GPS coordinates, which many phones store automatically when you take a photo.
 Hackers and cybercriminals can use these GPS coordinates to either directly find where you are, or combine them with other online data to indirectly determine the same.